-Equalities Minister denies Section 35 order undermines Holyrood's autonomy and says public opinion is with UK Government
+Equalities minister denies Section 35 order undermines Holyrood's autonomy and says public opinion is with UK Government

-Kemi Badenoch claimed the order was devised with Scottish MSPs as part of the Scotland Act, so it’s use in certain circumstances should have been expected.
+Kemi Badenoch claimed the order was devised with Scottish MSPs as part of the Scotland Act and argued the trigger’s use in certain circumstances should have been expected.

-Appearing before the Women and Equalities Committee committee in Westminster, Ms Badenoch also claimed ministers expressed concerns to Scottish officials over the bill before blocking the legislation.
+Appearing before the women and equalities committee in Westminster, Ms Badenoch also claimed ministers expressed concerns to Scottish officials over the Bill before blocking the legislation.

-The UK Government blocked the bill earlier this year, citing adverse effects on gender recognition certificates across the UK, increased risk of fraudulent applications, and its impact on the Equality Act 2010.
+The UK Government blocked the Bill earlier this year, citing adverse effects on gender recognition certificates across the UK, increased risk of fraudulent applications, and the legislation’s impact on the Equality Act 2010.

-Asked if this undermined the Scottish Government's ability to draught legislation, Ms Badenoch insisted it did not.

 Challenged on how this was measured, the Conservative minister pointed to the recent controversy over comments made by SNP leadership contender Kate Forbes on the subject.